microsoft/api-extractor.com-website/pages/messages/ae-missing-getter.md

 console.log("Title: " + book.title); // prints "Title: The Hobbit"
 ```

-Alternatively, if your API really needs to be a unidirectional assignment, then it's better designed as a method
+Alternatively, if your API really needs to be a unidirectional operation, you should design it as a method instead
-instead of a property:
+of a property:

 ```ts
 /**